 White Other is Odd Eyes’s new research and development project that shines a light on the experiences of economic migrants in the UK and questions the efficacy of statutory monitoring criteria in classifying social groups.

-The research on Pygmalion will lead to the development of a new play written by Emilia Teglia and set in today’s Britain.
+The research on Pygmalion led to the development of a new absurdist play written by Emilia Teglia and set in today’s Britain.
 Our contemporary “Eliza” is an English-second language speaker from a European country.
 Like many, she’s come here to find her fortune and leave the bleakness of a hopeless future behind.

-If you would like to attend the event please email Chas De Swiet, producer, on email@example.com
+For information about bringing White Other to your venue please email Chas De Swiet, producer, on firstname.lastname@example.org